RISE-UNIBAS/clean-code/course/github/getting_started.md

 ## Configure your GitHub Pro account

-There is [difference in functionality](https://docs.github.com/en/get-started/learning-about-github/githubs-plans) between GitHub Free and GitHub Pro accounts.
+There is a [difference in functionality](https://docs.github.com/en/get-started/learning-about-github/githubs-plans) between GitHub Free and GitHub Pro accounts.
 For example, GitHub Free accounts cannot use GitHub pages.

 ### Task 1
 As a student, you can get a free GitHub Pro account: